Shesha: Opportunistic In-network Acceleration of Asynchronous Distributed Reinforcement Learning: In-Network Accelerator Hardware Architecture

+This section describes how Shesha's in-network accelerator (Fig.~\ref{fig:accelerator_engine}) performs opportunistic aggregation of DRL updates from asynchronous workers in the data plane.
+Additional details about the hardware implementation are given in \S\ref{subsec:hardware_extra}.

+To decide if an arriving update should be aggregated, replace an older one, or simply enqueued, the accelerator engine must distinguish updates by their origin.
+Shesha workers tag each update with a \code{Worker\_ID} and a \code{Cluster\_ID}, whose combination uniquely identifies each worker's updates.
+For segmented models, a \code{Segment\_ID} is added to uniquely identify updates corresponding to different gradient segments.
+The accelerator's \code{Update Identifier} (Fig.~\ref{fig:accelerator_engine}) extracts these identifiers from incoming updates, and forwards them, along with the update itself, to \code{SheshaQueue} for processing.

-\textbf{OlafQueue}.
-The task of the queue is to perform enqueuing and dequeuing operations after receiving the update.
-To aggregate or replace the updates during enqueuing, the accelerator engine must search for and locate any existing update in the queue that matches the \texttt{Cluster\_ID} or the Worker\_ID of the incoming update.
-To enable this functionality, we design the \texttt{OlafQueue} to track and modify updates as they traverse through it.
-Update enqueue logic depends on the current queue content, as discussed earlier, while dequeuing occurs sequentially from the queue head.
+\textbf{SheshaQueue.} The Shesha queue holds the model updates waiting to be transmitted on the bottleneck link.
+The enqueue logic depends on the current queue content.
+When enqueuing a new update, the accelerator engine must search for and locate any existing update in the queue that matches the combinations of the \code{Cluster\_ID}, \code{Worker\_ID}, and \code{Segment\_ID} of the incoming update.
+The result of the search determines if the incoming update is aggregated, replaces an older one, or is appended to the queue tail.
+To locate relevant queued updates efficiently, we design the \texttt{SheshaQueue} to track and modify updates as they traverse through it, as we discuss below.
+Dequeuing occurs sequentially from the queue head.

 \textbf{Memory Organization}.
-We strictly define the address boundaries in the queue memory to precisely locate the queued updates.
-The total memory available in the queue is divided into fixed-size memory segments.
-In this work, we consider models that fit into one frame and set the memory segment size accordingly.
-In the discussion section (§\ref{sec:discussion}), we explore the implications of model fragmentation.
-The memory segments, each capable of storing one update, form the fundamental blocks for handling updates in the queue.
+The queue's memory is divided into fixed-size segments with pre-determined address boundaries, each capable of storing one uniformly sized update, forming the fundamental blocks for handling queued updates.
+In the example in Fig.~\ref{fig:overview}, each segment is made up of four consecutive memory blocks, and segment addresses are multiples of 4.